nickcanz/nickcanz.github.com/_posts/2020-11-29-elasticsearch-crash-course.markdown

   <dd>A group of documents.
 A table in SQL.
 Older versions of Elasticsearch allowed you to have different document types in a single index, i.e. a document type for books and a document type for authors, but this is no longer allowed, all documents in an index should be the same type.</dd>

   <dt><strong>Shard</strong></dt>
   <dd>An Index is broken up into a number of shards and this is the way that data is spread across many servers in an Elasticsearch cluster.
-Each shard is a [lucene index](https://lucene.apache.org/) which is the underlying engine of Elasticsearch.</dd>
+Each shard is a <a href="https://lucene.apache.org">lucene index</a> which is the underlying engine of Elasticsearch.</dd>
 </dl>

 ## Get used to curl